hashicorp/terraform-provider-azurerm/website/docs/r/cognitive_deployment.html.markdown

 ---

-A `scale` block supports the following:
+A `sku` block supports the following:

-* `type` - (Required) Deployment scale type.
-Possible value is `Standard`.
+* `name` - (Required) The name of the SKU.
+Ex - `Standard` or `P3`.
+It is typically a letter+number code.
+Changing this forces a new resource to be created.

+* `tier` - (Optional) Possible values are `Free`, `Basic`, `Standard`, `Premium`, `Enterprise`.
+Changing this forces a new resource to be created.

+* `size` - (Optional) The SKU size.
+When the name field is the combination of tier and some other value, this would be the standalone code.
+Changing this forces a new resource to be created.

+* `family` - (Optional) If the service has different generations of hardware, for the same SKU, then that can be captured here.
+Changing this forces a new resource to be created.

+* `capacity` - (Optional) If the SKU supports scale out/in then the capacity integer should be included.
+If scale out/in is not possible for the resource this may be omitted.
 Changing this forces a new resource to be created.

 ## Attributes Reference